18 Can’t Miss Hydrocodone Withdrawal Symptoms

 15. Nausea/Vomiting

-Hydrocodone can cause intense gastrointestinal issues when taken in high doses, and some individuals will vomit or become nauseous when intoxicated.
-Also, these same individuals will likely experience more intense GI problems when they are going through withdrawal.
-It is also hard for them to eat and keep down solid foods because of the vomiting and diarrhea.
+Hydrocodone can cause intense gastrointestinal issues when taken in high doses, and you may vomit or become nauseous when intoxicated.
+If this happens when you take hydrocodone, you may experience more intense GI problems when you go through withdrawal.
+It may also be hard for you to eat and keep down solid foods because of the vomiting and diarrhea.

 Don’t wait Until It’s Too Late.